Post op photos taken 3 months after surgery

 - You dislike having large breasts or feel they are out of proportion with the rest of your physique

-- Your breasts make you self-conscious in public because of your breast size and find your participation in social or recreational activities is restricted because of this
+- You find your participation in social or recreational activities is restricted because of your breast size

 - You are suffering physical symptoms such as back, shoulder and neck pain